-This is a very interesting thing that people often overlook.
-For one thing, many manufacturers won’t even tell you the amount of insulation in their jackets – they’ll usually tell you about fill power, sometimes about down/feather ration, but they often skip this one.
+Most manufacturers won’t tell you the amount of insulation in their jackets – they’ll usually tell you the fill power, and potentially the down/feather ratio, but they often skip weight.
 That’s because it actually plays a really big role in keeping you warm.

-Now, what about the second jacket?
-60 grams is 2.1 ounces, so the total amount of down is able to insulate 1470 cubic inches.
-And it turns out that the first jacket is actually significantly warmer than the second one – more insulation means less cold spots and higher warmth level.
+So, the first jacket is actually significantly warmer than the second one – more insulation means fewer cold spots and a higher warmth level.

-So you see, it’s not just about the fill power.
-The actual weight of down in a jacket plays a huge part as well, and that’s one specification you should always be checking.
-If you are looking at a jacket in store, you should be able to find that info on the tags.
+It’s not just about the fill power.
+The actual weight of the down in a jacket plays a huge part as well, and that’s one specification you should always be checking.
+If you are looking at a jacket in-store, you should be able to find that info on the tags.
 If you’re looking at it online, you can always contact the brand and ask them directly.

-However, keep in mind that jackets with more insulation are usually more expansive, especially if they are insulated with really high fill power down.
+However, keep in mind that jackets with more insulation are usually more expensive, especially if they are insulated with a really high fill power down.

-Down to feather ratio is the amount of down inside a jacket, versus the amount of feathers.
-The higher the number in favour of down, the warmer the jacket.
+Down to feather ratio is the amount of down versus the number of feathers in a jacket.
+The higher the amount of down, the warmer the jacket.

-Which doesn’t mean the jacket is useless – I have several 70-30 jacket that are great for late fall and early winter.
+This doesn’t mean the jacket is useless – I have several 70-30 jackets that are great for late fall and early winter.
 It all depends on the area you live in and how cold it gets there.
 In my experience, 70-30 jackets are great for temperatures that don’t drop below 4-5 degrees Celsius.
-But for anything colder, you will want more down in your jacket.
+But for anything colder, you will want more down in your winter jacket.

 Some brands will tell you that these parts of their jackets are filled with down – Canada Goose is one of those, and the first one that comes to mind.
 You should always look for this info in the descriptions of the jackets.
 And if you’re not sure, don’t be afraid to ask questions – after all, you should know exactly what you are getting for your money.

-You ned to consider how cold your area gets in the winter.
-If the temperatures are often below zero, then you should be looking for higher fill powers,and generally jackets that are heavily insulated.
+You need to consider how cold your area gets in the winter.
+If the temperatures are often below zero, then you should be looking for higher fill powers,and generally, jackets that are heavily insulated.
 Canada Goose actually has a really helpful rating system for their jackets, as they tell you exactly the temperature range in which they are designed to be worn.

 Anna is the co-owner of expert world travel and can't wait to share her travel experience with the world.
 With over 54 countries under her belt she has a lot to write about!
 Including those insane encounters with black bears in Canada.